Forced fatherhood: Popular culture

 In Roald Dahl's novel My Uncle Oswald, the titular character plots to steal sperm from famous men and sell it to women who want children sired by geniuses.

 The main theme of the 2004 UK TV drama "Whose Baby?", starring Andrew Lincoln and Sophie Okonedo, is focused around an instance of sperm theft.
 The female lead character inseminates herself in the shower with a used condom after a one-night stand.
 The male lead character finds out years later as he is contacted by child support agency.

 The CW television series Jane the Virgin centers around a young woman whose life is changed when she is accidentally impregnated with a man's sperm sample by mistake.
 The series later had an incident of sperm stealing.

 Episodes of CSI: Crime Scene Investigation, The Young and the Restless, Archer, Bored to Death, Sunset Beach, Boston Legal, You're the Worst, Being Mary Jane, Neighbours, Bridgerton, Diagnosis Murder, Passions, Days of Our Lives, All My Children, The Game, Creamerie, Ray Donovan, The Good Wife, Hannibal, The Cleveland Show, and Law and Order: Special Victims Unit have also featured sperm theft storylines.

 In Batman comics, some versions of the Damian Wayne backstory imply that he was conceived as a result of Bruce Wayne being drugged by Talia al Ghul.

 In John Irving's The World According to Garp, Garp is born as a result of his mother raping a brain-damaged soldier in a field hospital.

 In the independent film Your Sister's Sister, the lesbian character seduces a friend, whom she does not realize is her sister's love interest, using a broken condom to impregnate her.

+In One Battle After Another, the white supremacist Colonel Steven Lockjaw tries to excuse his paternity of a biracial daughter by falsely claiming he was drugged and "raped in reverse" by a black woman.